 Use This Before You Sign

 Print this checklist.
 Send it to your procurement team.
-Bring it to your next BPO evaluation meeting.
+Include it in your next call center outsourcing RFP.
 Ask your current partner to fill it out.

 If they can answer every item with documentation and evidence, you're probably in good shape.
 If they hedge, delay, or say "we're working on it" for more than a couple of items, that's your signal.